adam-singer/game_loop/README.md

 ## Introduction ##

-Games require a main loop to drive the game forward.
-This main loop is primarily responsible for three things: first, processing inputs from keyboards, mice, gamepads, and time.
-Secondly, managing pointer lock and fullscreen state.
-The final main loop responsibility, is running the game specific update and rendering code.
-The `game_loop` library provides a main loop for games with a powerful input subsystem.
+All games require a main loop to drive the game forward.
+This main loop is responsible for processing inputs from keyboards, mice, gamepads, and time.
+Also, the main loop manages browser state, e.g., pointer lock and fullscreen.
+Finally, the main loop calls the game specific update routine.
+The `game_loop` library provides a main loop designed for games along with a powerful input subsystem.

 If you are familiar with GLUT, game_loop provides that and more.